microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/walkthrough/challenge-1/solution.md

 - Paste the previously copied *id* as *currentUserObjectId*
 - Wait for the deployment to finish

+💡 Please note that the deployment may take up to 10 minutes

 ### **Task 2: Verify the deployed resources**
 The bicep deployment should have created the following resources